Sir Richard Pease, 4th Baronet: Career

 He was head of European equities at Jupiter Asset Management, before joining Henderson Global Investors, where he was director of European equities.

 In February 2016, it was reported that Pease was suing his former employer Henderson Global Investors for £2.7 million in respect of unpaid income for the 2012 to 2014 period.

 In his investment approach, Pease has been called the "European equivalent to Neil Woodford".

 Personal life

-He is married to Victoria "Vita" Pease (maiden name also Pease), who was born in Brazil the daughter of an economics professor father.
+He is married to Victoria "Vita" Pease (maiden name also Pease), who was born in Brazil.
+Pease is the daughter of an economics professor father.
 In 2016, she published her first novel, Playing FTSE under the pen-name Penelope Jacobs.
 They live in Kensington, London, and have two sons and a daughter, and two older sons from Pease's first marriage.

 Pease bought the 10-bedroom 17th-century Newland House in Newland, Gloucestershire, in 2011, and was renovating it, when it was "completely gutted" by fire in April 2012.